Hands up—who loves their body?

 All hinging on the one thing you can’t in many ways control:

-The body positivity movement starts with awareness, but it ends when every woman claims the right to feel confident in her own skin.
+The body positivity movement starts with awareness, but it ends when every woman feels confident in her own skin.

 Your Brilliance supports every woman’s right to achieve the life of her dreams from the body she’s in.